fsilva-coolblue/wiki-git-github/git_branching.md

 that you are currently at the tip (the latest commit) of that branch.
 Think of HEAD as a "You are here" marker, because that is exactly what it is.

+Check out [this
+post](http://www.gitguys.com/topics/head-where-are-we-where-were-we/) for some more information.

 ##How to do it

 Ok, let's go for a visual step-by-step tour around git branches.